accumulatos/lcd/README.md

-# A blank Mongoose OS library
+# A Mongoose OS library for the Grove - LCD RGB Backlight 2 line display

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+Designed to mimic the functionality in both C and JS available in the provided Arduino library available on [GitHub](https://github.com/Seeed-Studio/Grove_LCD_RGB_Backlight)